sebdunnett/unep-wcmc-templates/README.md

 For producing presentations using Quarto that approximate the UNEP-WCMC PowerPoint styling.
 This makes it easier to present up-to-date results that update when the underlying data or analysis changes.

 To use, download the folder and modify the `.qmd` file and photos as needed.

+More information about producing reveal.js presentations in Quarto can be found online [here](https://quarto.org/docs/presentations/revealjs/).